sagarajab/CLD-Studio/GOOGLE_AUTH_SETUP.md

 This guide explains how to set up Google authentication with AWS Cognito for CLD-Studio.

 ## Current Implementation
-The current implementation uses a development mode that simulates Google authentication.
-To implement real Google authentication, follow the steps below.
+**Note: Google authentication has been removed from the current implementation.** The application now only supports email-based authentication for simplicity.
+If you need to add Google authentication back, follow the steps below.

 ## Setup Steps